top of page

 2.2 Business and Economics

-• Business English: A great place to start looking for business related materials.
-In this site you will find resources and practice exercises that can help you improve your vocabulary, presentation skills, personal communication, grammar and more.
+• Business English: A great place to start looking for business-related materials.
+On this site, you will find resources and practice exercises that can help you improve your vocabulary, presentation skills, personal communication, grammar and more.

 • Academic style – Writing and speaking academically: Not sure what to include or avoid when writing an academic paper?
 Check this skill guide created by the University of Melbourne to get started.